openformation/react-hooks/packages/use-pagination/README.md

 ## Usage

-Pagination is a widely used UX pattern in web, so an implementation should easy to do.
+Pagination is a widely used UX pattern in web development, so an implementation should be easy to do.

 Another use-case could be a slidable.